ayushpillai1028/uchicago-trading-competition/README.md

-# UChicago Trading Competition (Case 1 Focus)
+# UChicago Trading Competition

 ## Competition Overview
+Team Members: Ayush Pillai, Vivan Das, Elliot Gordon, Nick Park

 The UChicago Trading Competition is a national algorithmic trading competition designed by senior members of the UChicago Financial Markets Program.
 The competition featured 2 challenges: Case 1 (market‑making) and Case 2 (portfolio allocation).
-On competition day, we focused entirely on Case 1 (market‑making), competing against other teams’ algorithms and the exchange's bots.
+On competition day, we focused entirely on Case 1 (market‑making), competing against both other teams and the case writer's bots on the exchange.
 Case 2 (portfolio allocation) was submitted in advance.
-Our team was one of 41 selected, and we finished fifth overall and first among all UChicago teams.
-Below is our Case 1 write‑up, sharing what worked, what didn’t, and ideas for how we could improve next time.
+Our team was one of 41 selected to compete, and we finished fifth overall and first among all UChicago teams.
+Below is our Case 1 write‑up, sharing what worked, what didn’t, and ideas for how we could improve.

-Team Members: Ayush Pillai, Vivan Das, Elliot Gordon, Nick Park

 ## Case 1 Overview
 In Case 1, teams trade three stocks—APT (large‑cap), DLR (mid‑cap), MKJ (small‑cap)—and two ETFs: AKAV (basket of APT + DLR + MKJ) and AKIM (daily inverse of AKAV).
 AKAV can be created/redeemed via a swap (for a \$5 fee), whereas AKIM rebalances internally at end‑of‑day and cannot be created or redeemed.